meemknight/gameLayer/README.md

 # Opengl

 I have my own [2d library](https://github.com/meemknight/gl2d) that you can use to draw to the screen if you want. glew is also installed and initialized properly.

+# Shipping

+In windowsPlatformLayer project there is a file buildConfig.h.
+You might want to change flags there when shipping your program.
+There are all explained there.
+Your game is the exe and the dll and the folder with resources if you choose to use one.
+Other visual studio files are not used.